NorwegianVeterinaryInstitute/BioinfTraining/phylogenomics/introduction.md

 I will heavily rely on worflows, so we can recover the logical and chronological steps of what we have to pay attention to.

+# Warnings
+- production of an optimal tree: no deterministic -> NP = polynomical time problem (not exact solution in a reasonable amount of time)

 # Tree building based on characters

 ![Character_tree_workflow]

+common methods
+Robustness

 ## Parsimony